-These happen when heat is transferred to the body through conduction, radiation, or convection.
+Thermal burns happen when heat is transferred to or from the body through conduction, radiation, or convection.
 Conduction is the direct transfer of heat from a heat source to the body, such touching a hot pan.
 Radiation is where high energy electromagnetic waves are converted to kinetic energy upon reaching our skin, which then damages the tissue.
 Convection is the process where heat is delivered through the air: an example of this is a flash burn from a propane explosion.

 The amount of damage to the body is determined by the following:

 - the temperature of the heat source

 At temperatures of 104-110˚F, enzyme function is inhibited, which explains why fevers over 104˚F are so dangerous.
 At temperatures of 140˚F for only 1 second, the injury is partial-thickness (second degree).
 When the temperature reaches 158˚F, protein in the skin is denatured, and it is full-thickness (third and fourth degree).
 As the duration of the exposure increases, increased damage occurs.

 A thermal burn lawsuit settlement usually includes medical expenses, loss of earnings, disability, pain and suffering, emotional distress, and any other amount that would be considered necessary to compensate person for his or her losses.
 With these cases, pain and suffering is unquestionably horrendous, so the compensation for pain and suffering is often high.

 In cases where the breach of duty was egregious or where there was intentional wrong done, punitive damages may apply.
 Punitive damages are monetary amounts that are meant to punish the parties who breached their duty of care.

 If your loved one died, your family may have a wrongful death claim for the following:

 - Medical expenses, past and future